Jinjinov/OpenHabitTracker/DeveloperNotes.md

     Scoped services in client-side Blazor are instantiated when the application starts and are available throughout its lifetime.

     !!!
 Scoped services in Blazor WASM have the same instance before and after `app.Run();`

     !!!
 Scoped services in Blazor WebView DO NOT have the same instance before and after `app.Run();`

     !!!
 Scoped services in Blazor Server ARE NOT available before `app.Run();`

-Singleton services are created once per application lifetime
+- Singleton services are created once per application lifetime

 ---------------------------------------------------------------------------------------------------

+!!!
+Blazor lifecycle methods swallow exceptions !!! -> remove `protected override async Task OnInitializedAsync()` !!!
+Blazor @inject swallows constructor exceptions !!! -> add `@using Microsoft.Extensions.Logging` @inject ILogger Logger

 Component instantiation
 When Blazor creates instances of your components, it invokes their constructors, as well as constructors for any DI services being supplied to them via @inject or the [Inject] attribute.